libsidplayfp/VICE-testprogs/mouse/neos/readme.txt

 neosmouse.prg:
 - code extracted from the original "mouse cheese" drawing program. use this as a reference for own programs.
+Code needs to remain the way it is, do not change.

 arkanoid.prg:
 - code extracted from arkanoid - this code is kindof broken and only works by